Eating Strawberries! Strawberries are rich in vitamin C and B vitamins like riboflavin, niacin, thiamine, and folate.

 Eating strawberries has benefits for your eyes and vision.
-The fruit contains vitamin E, which protects essential lipids and vitamin A from free radicals and other damages.
+The fruit contains vitamin E, which protects essential lipids and vitamin A from free radicals and other damage.

 Vitamin E has antioxidant properties and complements vitamin C to release free radicals from your body.
-Your eyes use vitamin C to reverse the damages caused by harsh UB rays from the sun.
+Your eyes use vitamin C to reverse the damage caused by harsh UB rays from the sun.